 There are so many amazing art exhibits to see across the United States, but some people might wonder: Why bother?
 Wouldn't your entry fee be better spent on something else?
 I'd argue that looking at art isn't just good for your cocktail-party conversation, or even increasing your personal knowledge about a subject.
 Checking out an art exhibit is also good for your brain, and even better, your brain likes it; our brains feel more rewarded looking at paintings vs. other similar subject matter.
 If that doesn't convince you, a randomized, controlled trial has shown that looking at art actually makes you smarter.

 I would also argue that for me, going to an art museum is calming and focusing; it helps significantly with nervous tension and anxiety issues.
 (I have been dealing with some anxiety issues since my early 20s, which I have worked on using non-medication methods.)

 Doubtful?
 Here's how to use your next museum visit to practice your focus and find yourself less stressed after the experience:

-Time yourself: You can only look at art in a focused, attentive way for a brief period of time; my maximum is a little over an hour — after that, my brain is overwhelmed.
+Time yourself: You can only look at art in a focused, attentive way for a brief period of time.
+My maximum is a little over an hour, after that my brain is overwhelmed.
 If you can, take a break and get a coffee or a snack, and then come back, but realize that you can only handle so much input, and that's OK.

 Don't expect to remember everything: I have great memories of many exhibits, but what stands out are the pieces that I connected with and took the time to really look at.
 Everything else fades into a blur of color or shape.
 However, you can always get a postcard of a piece you loved.
 I like to put mine up in my workspace so that at random times I can take a look and bring myself back to that quiet, meditative state when I first looked at the piece.